WMCR is given to:

 Amount of relief

 The amount of WMCR that you may claim for each child is based on the child order.
-This is then matched to a percentage of your earned income.
-WMCR percentages are added together if you claim for more than one child and the total is capped at 100% of the mother's earned income.
+This is then matched to a fixed dollar tax relief.

-The table below explains how the WMCR amount is calculated (For Singaporean children born or adopted before 1 Jan 2024):
+The table below explains how the WMCR amount is calculated:

 Example 1: Claiming WMCR on 2 children